brandur/sorg/content/articles/postgres-reads.md

 their database][gitlab], where they refer to it as "sticky connections".
-Their large Postgres installation is still unpartitioned, and using replicas for extra read capacity is key in managing their considerable load.
+Their large Postgres installation is still unpartitioned, and using replicas for extra read capacity is key in managing its considerable load.

 ### Scalable Rocket Rides (#rocket-rides)